SovnSkyrim/Aldrnari/README.md

 Aldrnari has a multitude of new keys, here are the main changes:

-- TK Dodge: the Dodge key is on C
+- TK Dodge: the Dodge key is on C, if you plan to keep it on C be sure to change the keybind for the "Autorun" button in Skyrim controls.
   - to modify that key, open the mod in explorer and go to ```\SKSE\Plugins``` and open the ```TK Dodge RE.ini```
 - Smoothcam: Shoulder camera swap is on C aswell
   - Modifiable in MCM